Last Updated on February 22, 2026 by Maged kamel

 What are the environmental loads?
 Environmental loads are loads due to the environment.

 Snow.
-In the colder states, snow loads are often quite important.
+In colder states, snow loads are often significant.
 One inch of snow is equivalent to a load of approximately 0.5 PSF.
 But it may be higher at lower elevations when snow is denser.
-For roof designs, roof design snow loads varying from 10 to 40 psf are commonly used.
-The snow loads are increased due to bad drainage systems due to accumulation.
+For roof designs, snow loads ranging from 10 to 40 psf are commonly used.
+Snow loads are increased due to poor drainage systems, leading to accumulation.

 Rain as an environmental Load.

 The second environmental load is Rain.
 Though snow loads are a more severe problem than rain loads for the usual roof, the situation may be reversed for flat roofs, particularly those in warmer climates. if water on a flat roof accumulates faster than it runs off, the result is ponding or accumulation of rainwater.
-The ponding causes the roof to deflect in a dish shape that can hold more water.
+Ponding causes the roof to deflect into a dish shape that can hold more water.

 Wind as an environmental Load.

 The third environmental load is the wind load.
-A survey of engineering literature for the past 150 years reveals more references to structural failures caused by the wind.
-The most infamous of these have been bridge failures, such as those of the Tay bridge in Scotland in 1879, which caused the death of 75 persons.
+A survey of engineering literature over the past 150 years shows a greater number of references to wind-induced structural failures.
+The most infamous of these have been bridge failures, such as those of the Tay Bridge in Scotland in 1879, which caused the death of 75 persons.

 Earthquake as an Environmental Load.

-For earthquake loads, it is necessary to consider seismic forces in the design of all types of structures.
+For earthquake loads, seismic forces must be considered in the design of all types of structures.

 Another definition for the limit state.

-Another definition for the limit state describes a condition at which a structure or part of a structure ceases to perform its intended function.
+Another definition of the limit state is a condition in which a structure or part of a structure ceases to perform its intended function.
 Strength limit stats define load-carrying capacity, including excessive yielding, buckling, fatigue, and gross body motion.
-Serviceability Limits state fine performance, including deflection, cracking, slipping, vibration, and deterioration.
-All limit states Must be prevented.
+Serviceability Limits state the acceptable limits of fine performance, including deflection, cracking, slipping, vibration, and deterioration.
+All limit states must be prevented.

 LRFD load parameters.

-We will start to talk about the parameters of ฮณi.
+We will start by discussing the parameters of γi.
 The first formula is 1.4D.
 This formula is applied when there is only a dead load.
-No other loads exist, which is the case during construction.
+No other loads exist during construction, which is the case.

 The earthquake is acting in the direction of the Dead load.
-We have 1.2D+-1.0E+0.5L+0.2S plus if the E is in the direction and minus if the E is opposite to D.
+We have 1.2D+-1.0E+0.5L+0.2S; plus if the E is in the direction of D, and minus if the E is opposite D.

 The abbreviations for all the loads used in the different combinations are on the right-hand side.

-D &L&W are not necessarily to be loads only but could be shear forces or moments applied to a structure.
+D & L&W are not necessarily loads only; they could also be shear forces or moments applied to a structure.

-Sometimes the shear is given as Ql as alive load shear force acting.
+Sometimes the shear is given as Ql, the live load shear force acting.

 This is explained in the next slide.
-Note that D, L, W, S, etc. Are loads in a general sense, which includes bending moment, shear, axial force, and torsional moment.
+Note that D, L, W, S, etc. Loads are, in a general sense, those that include bending moment, shear, axial force, and torsional moment.
 Sometimes, these internal forces are called load effects.

 LRFD Resistance Factors

-The reduction factor ฮฆ is not a constant value; it differs based on the condition of load, tension members, compression members, beams under flexure, and fasteners. ฮฆ=0.90 is used for tension members (yielding state), and ฮฆ=0.75 is used for tension members (fracture state).ฮฆ=0.90 is used for compression members.
+The reduction factor Φ is not a constant; it varies depending on the condition of load, tension members, compression members, beams under flexure, and fasteners. Φ=0.90 is used for tension members (yielding state), and Φ=0.75 is used for tension members (fracture state).Φ=0.90 is used for compression members.

 ASD load parameters.

-For the ASD Design method, the loads D&L&W&E are left without multiplying in the load factor.
-For the strength factor, instead of multiplying by ฮฆ, the design is divided by ฮฉ, which is the safety factor, as shown.
-The first formula is ฮฃฮณQ=D. The second formula is ฮฃฮณQ=D+L+H.
+For the ASD Design method, the loads D, L, W, and E are not multiplied by the load factor.
+For the strength factor, instead of multiplying by Φ, the design is divided by Ω, which is the safety factor, as shown.
+The first formula is ΣγQ=D. The second formula is ΣγQ=D+L+H.

-In the case of LRFD, we multiply by ฯ to have ฯ*Rn. ย In the case of ASD, we divide by ฮฉ, which is 1.67 for the moment.
-The values of ฮฉ are shown in the slide, ฮฉ =1.67 in the case of compression. ฮฉ =1.67 in the case of tensile yielding.
+In the case of LRFD, we multiply by φ to have φ*Rn.
+In the case of ASD, we divide by Ω, which is 1.67 for the moment.
+The value of Ω is shown on the slide: Ω = 1.67 for compression. Ω =1.67 in the case of tensile yielding.

 If you want to see the major changes between CM #14 and CM#15 regarding the different grades of steel and their uses for steel elements and bars, please refer to post 1A.